danpla/dpscreenocr/doc/manual.md

 Most scripting language interpreters for Windows are shipped with a special version of the executable that doesn't show the console window.
-For example, it's pythonw.exe for Python and wlua.exe for Lua.
+For example, it's pyw.exe for Python and wlua.exe for Lua.

 A special file association is usually added during installation of the interpreter, so you can hide the console window by simply changing the extension of the script.
-For example, Python scripts with the ".pyw" extension are associated with pythonw.exe instead of python.exe.
-Other languages may have their own conventions, like ".wlua" for Lua (wlua.exe).
+For example, Python scripts with the ".pyw" extension are associated with pyw.exe instead of py.exe.
+Other languages can have their own conventions, like ".wlua" for Lua (wlua.exe).
 If such an association does not exist, create it manually as described in the previous section.